Homemade Bourbon Vanilla Extract Recipe + Free Printable Labels

 How Long Does it Take to Make Bourbon Extract?

-Physically making bourbon vanilla extract takes minutes, but to infuse takes time and anything worth having is worth waiting for, right?
+Physically making bourbon vanilla extract takes minutes, but infusing takes time, and anything worth having is worth waiting for, right?

 However, if you are planning on giving bourbon vanilla extract as gifts this holiday season, you need to get going!
 It takes a month for the flavors to infuse properly, and as Ina Garten says, 6 months is best!
 And when Ina talks, we listen! *wink-wink*

-Not to be bossy, but purchase your ingredients now and take the 5 minutes it takes to put it all together, it’ll do the work for you.
+Not to be bossy, but purchase your ingredients now and take 5 minutes to put them all together.
+It’ll do the work for you.
 Don’t forget to write your “brew” date on a tag.

 - Replace regular vanilla in any recipe